Lukassssssssssssss/UNIFR_RE_PROJECT_B/README.md

 - Browse available courses and enroll in them.
 You'll be able to see which courses are available and which you've already enlisted in.
 - View important system or admin messages.
 You'll be met with a small window where you can see if you have any new messages.
 And you can head over to the "Notifications" part and check out all your messages.
 - Access grade details and course performance.
 You'll be able to see what courses have already been evaluated and which ones you haven't.
 You'll also see if you've passed or not.
-- Receive your bills and check their status (paid or not paid).
+- Here you can look at all your bills and also check their status (paid or not paid).

 ## Project Structure
-The project follows a modular structure using **Aurelia** for building the frontend and **Vite** for fast bundling.

 Overview of the key directories and files:

 - **`src/`**: Contains the main source code, including views and components.